table of contents

 - Molecular tests, like PCR (polymerase chain reaction) tests, which look for the virus’s genetic material

 - Antigen tests, which look for the virus’s outer shell

 Both of these tests can be done using nose or mouth swabs.
-PCR tests can also be done using saliva (FDA, 2021a).
+PCR tests can also be done using saliva (FDA-a, 2021).
 While the saliva and mouth swab tests sound like the same thing, they’re actually slightly different.
 A saliva test requires you to spit into a tube, while a mouth swab test involves rubbing the inside of your mouth with a cotton swab to get the sample.

 Nasal swabs follow the same protocol as mouth swabs, except you or a healthcare professional takes a swab sample from your nose instead of your mouth.

 One additional type of test is an antibody test (also known as serology tests).
 (A good trick for remembering the difference between antibodies and antigens is that antibodies are what your body produces in response to the virus or vaccine.)
 These won’t tell you if you’re currently infected but can instead tell you if you’ve had the infection in the past or if you’ve been vaccinated.
 Antibody tests typically require a blood sample.

 How to do a mouth swab COVID-19 test

 There are different ways to do a COVID-19 mouth swab:

 - A healthcare professional may swab your mouth for you.